FloAppsLtd/Documents/SecurityPolicy.md

 We protect servers in following ways:

  1. Operating systems and server software are updated regularly.
- 1. We periodically run automated software to scan server security.
+ 1. We run automated software to scan server security.
  1. Server-wide firewalls are in place to regulate network traffic.
  1. Logs are kept for an extended period of time.
  1. We are using [Lynis](https://cisofy.com/lynis/) for server hardening.